Sami0412/cards/README.md

     - deal: createa "hand" of cards
     - newdeckFronFile: load a list of cards from local machine

+### newDeck
+- Create an empty deck
+- Create two separate slices, one for suits and one for the card values
+- Set up two for loops to iterate through each list and for each combination of suit and value, add a new card to the deck
+- Pseudo code:
+    for each suit in cardSuits
+        for each value in cardValues
+            Add new card to cards deck

 # Notes

 To run: go run <filename>